 Once upon a time, regardless of the arena, didn’t our mothers teach us “less is more?”

 Sharing is critical to creating rapport in any situation that calls for cooperation or collaboration, even temporarily.
 So we observe and listen, hoping for a tidbit we can expand on in some way through questions or stories.
-Mind you, this isn’t purely about socializing — rummaging through the mental files for effective icebreakers when we’re out of practice, or tiptoeing back into the early stages of dating when we’re out of practice, wondering how much of our personal stories to divulge.
+Mind you, this isn’t purely about socializing — rummaging through the mental files for effective icebreakers when we’re out of practice, or tiptoeing back into the early stages of dating when it’s been years, and we’re wondering how much of our personal lives to divulge.

 Here’s an example I recall.